DaleOrders/AWS-Study-Notes/README.md

 - Inbound and outbound traffic (transparent inspection and protection)

-- GWLB endpoings... traffic enters/leaves via endpoints.
+- GWLB endpoints... traffic enters/leaves via endpoints.

 - ... the GWLB balances across multiple backend appliances.
-- Traffic and metadata is tunnelled usinf Geneve protocol.
+- Traffic and metadata is tunnelled using Geneve protocol.

 ![picture 8](images/e83bc430b58465ce86784835460e634945f29d37b1f7d01c728ae063ac4269b2.png)

-Traffic enters the VPC and goes through GLBE and the GLB.
-It is encapsulated and directed to one of the instances before going back through the GLB and to the App server.
+Traffic enters the VPC and goes through GWLBE and the GWLB.
+It is encapsulated and directed to one of the instances before going back through the GWLB and GWLBE and to the App server.
 It allows for abstraction as you can use multiple applications.
 Designed to assist horizontal scaling of third party security devices.

 ![picture 9](images/da70060e950dc0bfd425953a5c77a64c57120d3cb132228ac60306fd7ea2fba5.png)